arielsalminen/responsive-nav.js/README.md

 		insert: "after", // String: Insert the toggle before or after the navigation
 		customToggle: "", // Selector: Specify the ID of a custom toggle
 		openPos: "relative", // String: Position of the opened nav, relative or static
+		navClass: "nav-collapse", // String: Default CSS class.
+If changed, you need to edit the CSS too!
-		jsClass: "js", // String: 'JS enabled' class which is added to <html> el
+		jsClass: "js", // String: 'JS enabled' class which is added to <html> element
 		init: function(){}, // Function: Init callback
 		open: function(){}, // Function: Open callback
 		close: function(){} // Function: Close callback